tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 For more info on this concept, I recommend [Ari Arnbjörnsson's talk (at 22:48)](https://www.youtube.com/watch?v=U0RCO0id1kI&t=1364s).

 When creating components to be used in your Actor classes we use similar syntax.
-In the header file, we define a pointer to a component, this will be a nullptr until we assign it an instance of the component.
-Here is an example from the header of [SCharacter.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Public/SCharacter.h) where we define a `CameraComponent`. _(See "ObjectPtr<T>" further down in this article which will replace using raw pointers in headers in future releases of UE5)_
+In the header file, we define a pointer to a component, this will be a `nullptr` until we assign it an instance of the component.
+Here is an example from the header of [RogueCharacter.h](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Player/RoguePlayerCharacter.h) where we define a `CameraComponent`.
+(See `ObjectPtr<T>` further down in this article which has replaced raw pointers in headers for Unreal Engine 5)

 ```cpp
 UPROPERTY(VisibleAnywhere)
 UCameraComponent* CameraComp;
 ```

-Now in the [SCharacter.cpp](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Private/SCharacter.cpp) constructor (called during spawning/instantiation of the Character class), we create an instance of the CameraComponent.
+Now in the [RogueCharacter.cpp](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/Player/RoguePlayerCharacter.cpp) constructor (called during spawning/instantiation of the Character class), we create an instance of the CameraComponent.

 ```cpp
 // This function is only used within constructors to create new instances of our components.
 Outside of the constructor we use NewObject<T>();